-Lac has been in use in India since the Vedic period.
-Its earliest reference is found in the Atharva Veda.
-The name lac seems to be derived from the word Laksha meaning one lac in Sanskrit which is suggestive of the large number of insects that settle on young succulent shoots of host plants.
-The great Indian epic ‘Mahabharata’ also mentions a ‘Laksha Griha’, an inflammable house of lac, cunningly constructed by the ‘Kauravas’, for the purpose of burning their great enemy the ‘Pandavas’ alive.
-There is also evidence that the ancient Greek and Roman knew the use of lac.
+Lac is been in use in India since Vedic period.
+Its earliest reference is found in Atharva Veda.
+The name lac seems to be derived from the word Laksha meaning one lac in Sanskrit which is suggestive of the large number of insects settled on young succulent shoots of the host plant.
+The great Indian epic ‘Mahabharata’ also mentions a ‘Laksha Griha’, an inflammable house of lac, cunningly constructed by ‘Kauravas’, for the purpose of burning their great enemy ‘Pandavas’ alive.
+There are also evidences that ancient Greek and Roman knew the use of lac.

-Lac extracts yield crimsons to burgundy reds to deep purples using different natural mordant combinations.
+Lac extracts yields crimsons to burgundy reds to deep purples using different natural mordant combination.
 The colours are warmer, softer, and more muted.
 It has good light and wash fastness on silk and wool as compared to cotton.
 Also lac is sensitive to pH.
-We employ the natural lac dye in powder form to produce pinks (light to dark shades), burgundy, purple etc by standardised dyeing process using different combinations of natural mordants on fibres, fabric and garments with medium to good performance properties.
+We employ the natural lac dye in powder form to produce pinks (light to dark shades), burgundy, purple etc by standardized dyeing process using different combination of natural mordants on fibers, fabric and garments with medium to good performance properties.